 - (optional) Buttons or switches

-- Print a copy of Physical Prototyping - Project Guide for each group of 2-3 students
+- Print a copy of the project guide for each group of 2-3 students

 - Prepare a model button to show the class